Black Friday 2018 kitchen and appliance deals: $40 off Instant Pot, $100 off Dyson products and more

 - Deal terms vary, so where possible we've listed when and where to get the sale price from each retailer.

-- The deals below are correct as of Nov.
-16, and include Best Buy, Walmart, Target, Costco, JCPenney, Kohls, Lowes, Home Depot, New Egg and Jet.
+- The deals below are verified and updated as of Monday, November 19th at 11 a.m.
+ET.
+They include Best Buy, Walmart, Target, Costco, JCPenney, Kohls, Lowes, Home Depot, New Egg, Fry's and Jet.
 When more deals come in, we'll include them too.

 - CNET may get a share of revenue from the sale of the products featured on this page.